Conductor (rail): Port Authority Trans-Hudson

 Each PATH train operates with a two-person crew consisting of a motorman and conductor.
 The conductor is responsible for door operation and making announcements.
 The conductor is located in the rear end of the first car.

 When a train enters a station, the conductor opens the doors from a control panel on the appropriate side of the car.
-There are two separate controls, one set operates just the doors in the conductor's car, and another set operates the rest of the doors.
+Of the two separate controls, one operates just the doors in the conductor's car, and another operates the rest of the doors.
 As the doors open, the conductor opens the cab window to observe passenger boarding and exiting.
-After a preliminary observation that the doors are clear, the conductor uses the train's PA system to warn passengers that the train doors are closing.
-When the doors are observed to be clear, the conductor closes the doors in their car.
+After a preliminary observation that the doors are clear, the conductor uses the train's PA to warn passengers that the train doors are closing.
+When the doors are observed to be clear, the conductor closes the doors in his car.
 When the locked-door signal is received, the rear car doors are closed.
 When all the doors are closed, the conductor removes the door key, which tells the motorman to proceed.
 The conductor then observes the platform until the train has left the station.

 Chicago

-Traditionally, an 'L' motorman would operate the train, and a conductor would open/close the doors and make station announcements.
-However, with the opening of the Yellow Line in 1964, the Chicago Transit Authority began phasing out conductors.
-All lines were converted to one-person operation by 1998, making the CTA the first transit agency in the nation to do so system-wide.
-The elimination of conductors saved an estimated $13.8 million, and most were re-trained as customer service reps at stations or supervisors.
+Traditionally, an Chicago "L" motorman would operate the train, and a conductor would open/close the doors and make station announcements.
+However, with the opening of the Yellow Line in 1964, the Chicago Transit Authority (CTA) began phasing out conductors.
+All lines were converted to one-person operation by 1998, making the CTA the first transit agency in the nation to do so system wide.
+The elimination of conductors saved an estimated $13.8 million, and most were retrained as customer-service representatives at stations or as supervisors.